 Hourly paid service, support and student weekly payday is each Friday.
 If a holiday falls on a Friday, payday is the day prior.

 Yes.
-All new employees must submit Direct Deposit information on-line via Atlas or on paper when they are hired.
-This policy applies to all employees including those who are paid monthly as well as weekly.
+All new employees must submit Direct Deposit information online via Atlas or on paper when they are hired.
+This policy applies to all employees including those who are paid semimonthly as well as weekly.

 Because direct deposit is required for all employees you will need to open a bank account to deposit your salary payment.
 The MIT Federal Credit Union is a convenient option for employees who do not currently have a bank account.
 The Credit Union offers no fee accounts to MIT employees and the new MIT Direct Deposit Form includes an application for a Credit Union account.